philips-software/roslyn-analyzers/cicd.md

 ## GitHub Action Version Pinning

 All actions are pinned to the git SHA using [ratchet](https://github.com/sethvargo/ratchet).
-Once versions are pinned, dependabot checked for updates.
+Once versions are pinned, dependabot checks for updates.

 ## Prereleases

 Every commit will create artifacts, 1 per Analyzer, having a 1 day retention period.
 The analyzers can be downloaded and tested with a local nuget.config file against repos as desired.
-However, Prerelease versions of modified Nuget packages are published with each commit.
+However, Prerelease versions of modified Nuget packages are also published with each commit.

 GitHub Prereleases and Tags are not created with each merge to trunk.